 We maintain a strict code of confidentiality, which means that we do not provide information about families or children to others without obtaining permission from parents.
 For this reason, we cannot answer questions about other children and families enrolled in the program.
 Parents are also expected to protect the confidentiality of others.
-See Confidentiality Policy for more information.
+See Confidentiality and Protection of Records Policy for more information.